-PRIORITY AREA OUTCOME OBJECTIVES Leading in the Stewardship of BC Forest Lands and Ecosystems 1 The ABCFP is recognized as taking a leadership role in the stewardship of forest lands and ecosystems.
+PRIORITY AREA OUTCOME OBJECTIVES Leading in the Stewardship of BC Forest Lands and Ecosystems The ABCFP is recognized as taking a leadership role in the stewardship of forest lands and ecosystems.
 A. The ABCFP is a visible and timely advocate for the stewardship of forest lands and ecosystems in BC.
-B. The ABCFP will increase our influence on natural resource development to ensure forest lands and ecosystems are managed sustainably.
+B. Increase member engagement in the stewardship of forest lands and ecosystems.
 Driving Excellence in Professional Practice 2 The ABCFP and our members demonstrate leadership and passion in matters of professional practice.
 A. Members are committed to excellence in their areas of professional practice.
-B. The principles of professional reliance are consistently and independently applied.
+B. Members are demonstrating and advancing professional reliance.
 C. Members are more engaged in matters of professional practice.
 D. Members are held accountable for their professional practice.
-Growing Our Profession 3 Our profession is evolving and expanding to meet the future workforce needs of natural resource management in BC.
-A. Members value and maintain their membership.
-B. Members work in traditional and evolving areas of practice.
-C. There are adequate numbers of forest professionals in BC to meet demand.
-D. Members feel valued and proud of the contribution they make to our province.
-Enhancing Trust 4 Forest professionals are considered trusted advisors in the stewardship of forest lands and ecosystems in BC.
+Growing Our Profession 3 Our profession is evolving and expanding to meet the future workforce.
+A. Members value and maintain, and employers support, membership in the ABCFP.
+B. Members are supported in developing the qualifications to forward/advance their careers.
+C. There are adequate numbers of forest professionals in British Columbia to meet demand.
+Enhancing Trust 4 Forest professionals are trusted in the stewardship of forest lands and ecosystems in BC.
 A. The public is confident that members are independent and acting in their interest.
-B. First Nations view forest professionals as trusted advisors on the land base.
+B. First Nations trust forest professionals.
 C. Members understand and embrace their role in enhancing trust.
 Ensuring Organizational Excellence 5 The ABCFP is recognized as a highly effective, efficient and professionally relevant organization.
 A. Deliver operational excellence in our processes and practices.
 B. We are transparent and excel in communication.
 C. The ABCFP provides value to our members.